Hey Dungeoneers, the next Shattered update, v0.8.0, is currently well into development, here’s some of what’s coming!

 - Distortion traps have been reworked, and now act as a sort of more chaotic summoning trap.
 I do think removing their current effect is a bit unfortunate, but it was just too prone to errors, especially when combined with the reclaim trap spell.

 My hope with all these changes is to keep the demon halls dangerous while also making them more worthwhile to explore.

 I’m going to be keeping a keen eye on how all of these changes perform over the beta, and making adjustments as needed.
 I’m expecting the beta for 0.8.0 will last for a little bit, so expect to see the blog detailing boss changes sometime in the next few weeks.

 A few of you might have read that previous paragraph and wondered what I meant when I said beta.
 Shattered has had open betas for updates for a long time, but I’ve often been fairly quiet about them, but I’m changing my policy on that!
 You can find the latest release of the game (including a beta, if one is running), on the game’s Github page here.

-Lastly, if you’re as excited about these changes as I am, please consider supporting me on Patreon.
+Lastly, if you’re as excited about these changes as I am, please consider making a purchase in the Google Play version of the game, or supporting me on Patreon!
 While I don’t ever plan to paywall game content, patrons do get early info about what I’m working on, which will include a first look at new bosses before I release the next blog!